g78101/BridgeApp/README.md

 The trunp:</br>
 &nbsp;&nbsp;**Small < Middle < Club < Diamond < Heart < Spades < No Trump**

-2. I add three players mode.
+2. I add three players mode.</br>

-Each person bids respectively.
+&nbsp;&nbsp;Each person bids respectively.
 Declarer can choose teammate ( other player or Space )

 # How to play